1992 United States men's Olympic basketball team: Selections

 The first ten players for the team were selected on September 21, 1991: Michael Jordan and Scottie Pippen of the Chicago Bulls, John Stockton and Karl Malone of the Utah Jazz, Magic Johnson of the Los Angeles Lakers, Larry Bird of the Boston Celtics, Patrick Ewing of the New York Knicks, Chris Mullin of the Golden State Warriors, David Robinson of the San Antonio Spurs, and Charles Barkley of the Philadelphia 76ers.

+On the cover of its issue of February 18, 1992, Sports Illustrated labeled the forthcoming American roster as the "Dream Team".

 On May 12, 1992, Clyde Drexler of the Portland Trail Blazers was chosen over Isiah Thomas of the Detroit Pistons for the final professional roster spot.
 As an acknowledgment to the previous amateur system, the U.S. basketball committee decided to include one collegiate player on the team: Christian Laettner of Duke University was added on May 12, 1992, chosen over Louisiana State University's Shaquille O'Neal.

 Most of the players on the team were at or near the peaks of their NBA careers.
-Bird had back trouble but was selected due to the team's historic nature.
+Bird had back trouble, but was selected due to the team's historic nature.
 Robinson had played with the 1988 Olympic team and was eager to earn a gold medal at Barcelona.

-Johnson had retired from the Lakers in November 1991 after testing positive for HIV.
+Johnson had retired from the Lakers in November 1991 after testing positive for HIV, the virus that causes AIDS.
 His teammates expected Johnson to die from the disease, and he later described his selection for the Olympics as "almost like a life saver", evidence that he could still overcome the illness and live a productive life.
-The Australian Olympic delegation prominently threatened to boycott the games in protest of Johnson's presence, fearing that he might infect other athletes.
+The Australian Olympic delegation threatened to boycott the games in protest of Johnson's presence, fearing that he might infect other athletes.
 Their threats backfired, however, as Johnson received even more public support.
 Ewing, Jordan, and Mullin had won gold at the 1984 games; Malone had not made the team and saw his non-selection in 1984 as a challenge.

 Jordan declined head coach Chuck Daly's suggestion that Jordan serve as the public face of the team, and Bird and Johnson were selected as co-captains.
-Over the previous 13 NBA seasons leading up to the 1992 Olympics, these three superstars combined had won 10 NBA championships and received seven NBA Finals MVP awards and nine regular-season MVP awards.
+Over the previous 13 NBA seasons leading up to the 1992 Olympics, these three superstars had won 10 NBA championships and received seven NBA Finals Most Valuable Player (MVP) awards and nine regular-season MVP awards.